Types of Personal Loan

 - Most providers charge higher fees and interest rates compared to a secured loan

-Let’s face it; you’re usually on a very tight budget and pretty ‘povo’ when you’re a university student!
+Let’s face it; you’re usually on a very tight budget when you’re a university student!
 Fortunately many lending institutions recognise the financial burden university students are under by offering assistance in the form of a student loan.
-This loan can help purchase a laptop, textbooks and other such educational expenses. so you can avoid the stress of holding down a part time job while studying.
+This loan can help purchase a laptop, textbooks and other educational expenses, so you can avoid the stress of holding down a part time job while studying.